VovaShulepa/VovaShulepa/README.md

-- 👋 Hi, I’m @VovaShulepa
+- 👋 Hi, I’m Shulepa Volodymyr
-- 👀 I’m interested in ...
+- 👀 I’m interested in jobs search in IT Company
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Frontend Developing
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on IT team
-- 📫 How to reach me ...
+- 📫 How to reach me shulepatrader@gmail.com

 <!---
 VovaShulepa/VovaShulepa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.